bhagyeshagresar/ESP32_FreeRTOS_Projects/01_blink_led/README.md

+# Blink an LED using FreeRTOS

-A simple program to demonstrate blinking an LED using a separate thread
+* A simple program to demonstrate blinking an LED using a separate thread